JTyler13/JTyler13.github.io/CV.md

 Fieldwork Locations: Pembrokeshire, Arran, Dorset, Assynt, Corsica, Almeria/Carboneras (SE Spain), Bermuda.

 # RESEARCH APPOINTMENTS
-**Senior Consultant, Strategic Analytics, AtkinsRèalis, Bristol.
-March 2023 - September 2024**
+**Senior Consultant, Strategic Analytics, AtkinsRèalis, Bristol** *March 2023 - September 2024*

 Focus on developing and delivering innovative and novel data-driven solutions to client problems.
 Capability lead for Data-Driven Decision-Making and creating analytical resources in R.
 Currently the Simulation Workstream lead within the Airport Security Team.

-**Simulation Modelling Specialist: Modelling & Analytics, NHS, Bristol.
-January 2019 - September 2019 & November 2020 – June 2021**
+**Simulation Modelling Specialist: Modelling & Analytics, NHS, Bristol** *January 2019 - September 2019 & November 2020 – June 2021*

 Project: Developing a versatile tool for modelling pathway capacity in NHS organisations Project Overview: The Health Foundation-funded project involved building an analytical tool and UI in R that could model several interconnected health services along a given patient pathway using techniques from queueing theory and operational research.
 Tool Link: https://github.com/nhs-bnssg-analytics/PathSimR

-**Research Assistant: Museum fur Naturkunde, Berlin.
-August 2016 - December 2018**
+**Research Assistant: Museum fur Naturkunde, Berlin** *August 2016 - December 2018*

 Project: Herbivore Niche Differentiation and the Intensification of Competition in African Savannahs Project Overview: The DFG-funded project sought to trace the evolution of niche partitioning and competitive interaction across Bovidae (Antelope & their relatives) on the African Savannah from their origins through to the Recent.